- About Us

 The semi-open adoption experience is different for each person; however, here is a list of potential reasons or advantages that you as the birth mother might encounter with a semi-open adoption:

-Sense of control – Having the ability to review, interview and select the parents you give to your baby usually provides birth moms with a sense of empowerment and control.
+Sense of control – Having the ability to review, interview, and select the parents you give to your baby usually provides birth moms with a sense of empowerment and control.
 You want the best for your baby and choosing the parents or family you give to your baby is a positive way to do that.

 Privacy – Interaction between you and the adoptive family that is facilitated through the adoption professional provides you with a sense of privacy.
-Some birth moms want to be involved with the process, but don’t want to be contacted unannounced.
+Some birth moms want to be involved with the process but don’t want to be contacted unannounced.

 Improved mourning – Receiving updates on the child’s well-being, and letters from the adoptive family often provide an increased ability to deal with the grief and loss.
 Knowing your baby is doing well provides relief and usually makes it easier to work through the grieving process.

-Reduced fear – When the adoption professional facilitates ongoing communication between the adoptive and birth families before the birth and following the adoption, it usually helps reduce the fears you might have on what is going to happen to your child.
+Reduced fear – When the adoption professional facilitates ongoing communication between the adoptive and birth families before the birth and following the adoption, it usually helps reduce the fears you might have about what is going to happen to your child.

 Reduced guilt – Some birth mothers feel guilty for giving a new family to their baby.
 Although this shouldn’t be the case, it is a feeling sometimes experienced.
 Through the updates and letters from the adoptive family provided through the adoption agency, you may experience less guilt about making a decision about placing for adoption.